epomatti/azure-cheatsheet/README.md

 - **Query Performance Insight** - Lists for top long running queries.
 - **Automatic Tuning** - Azure SQL Database built-in intelligence automatically tunes your databases to optimize performance.
 Click here to learn more about automatic tuning.

+### Azure SQL Analytics

+Operations Management Suite (OMS) is a management offering which provides monitoring for Azure Resources through the Log Analytics service.
+Log Analytics enables users to collect, correlate and visualize structured and unstructured data.
+Through the out of the box solutions available in OMS Log Analytics, users can easily monitor and receive notifications on the health of their Azure Resources such as SQL Azure.

 ## Virtual WAN